 - ½ cup of legumes, 1/3 cup of nuts

-- 1 teaspoon of margarine or oil, 1 tablespoon of salad dressing or mayonnaise.
+- 1 teaspoon of margarine or oil, 1 tablespoon of dressing or mayonnaise

-The DASH diet is recommended by the Canadian Hypertension Education Program as a nonpharmacological means of managing AP.
-Don't hesitate to consult a nutritionist to check it is appropriate for you.
+The DASH diet is recommended by the Canadian Hypertension Education Program as a nonpharmacological way to control blood pressure.
+Don't hesitate to consult a nutritionist to see if it is suitable for you.

-Here is some advice on how to introduce the DASH diet into your everyday routine:
+Here are some tips on how to introduce the DASH diet into your daily routine:

-- Add a serving of fruits and vegetables for lunch during a few days.
+- Add a serving of fruits and vegetables for lunch for a few days.

-- Gradually add another serving of fruits and vegetables for supper.
+- Gradually add another serving of fruits and vegetables at dinner.

 - Gradually increase the number of servings to reach your target.

 - Eat fruit or low-fat foods as a dessert or snack.

 - Consider meat as part of your meal and not as the main component.